-If you don’t know, we’ll see it in keyword research tools section of this guide.
+If you don’t know, we’ll see it in the keyword research tools section of this guide.

-That competition is advertiser’s competition.
+That competition is the advertiser’s competition.
 It doesn’t show value but three levels:

-Some new guys think that it is keyword ranking competition.
-Well it has nothing to do with ranking.
+Some new guys think that it is a keyword ranking competition.
+Well, it has nothing to do with ranking.

-But if we are looking forward to evaluate a keyword, this competition means a lot.
+But if we are looking forward to evaluating a keyword, this competition means a lot.

-A keyword with “High” level of advertiser’s competition means that, more number of advertisers want their paid ads to be shown, when someone searches for that keyword.
+A keyword with a “High” level of advertiser’s competition means that a number of advertisers want their paid ads to be shown when someone searches for that keyword.

 Usually buy now keywords have high value for this competition.

-These keywords also have high tendency to convert.
-By convert, here I mean from a page view to click on the ad shown on website.
+These keywords also have a high tendency to convert.
+By convert, here I mean from a page view to click on the ad shown on the website.

-Adword’s advertiser competition is another important factor which can increase your site’s CPC.
+Adword’s advertiser competition is another important factor that can increase your site’s CPC.

 Just like in the pic given below:

-If your keyword is showing high number of ad results, congratulations it’s actually a high value keyword.
+If your keyword is showing a high number of ad results, congratulations it’s actually a high-value keyword.